ItamarRocha/ItamarRocha.github.io/_posts/2020-08-06-Medway-Student-Allocation.md

 * $f_{j} \ \rightarrow$ Fixed Students
 * $t_{j} \ \rightarrow$ Fixed Weight of Time of advisor j.

 The fixed time and fixed students were done in order to overcome the limitations proportioned by the lack of responses by some students.
-I choosed to maintain the students that didn't responde the survey as fixed with their advisors.
+I chose to maintain the students that didn't respond to the survey as fixed with their advisors.
 With that said, the advisor already starts this allocation process with $f_{j}$ students and $t_{j}$ time.

 #### Constants
 * $N \ \rightarrow$ The average number of students per advisor.